 •OneSource Facility Servs. v.
 Mosbach (U.S. District Court - Middle District of Florida; restrictive covenant matter)

 •Stewart v.
-DaimlerChrysler Financial Services (U.S. District Court - Southern District of Florida; race discrimination claim dismissed).
-He has also successfully defended employers in all types of administrative hearings before local and federal agencies.
+DaimlerChrysler Financial Services (U.S. District Court - Southern District of Florida; race discrimination claim dismissed)

 In the News

 Jackson Lewis Publishes Q1 Diversity and Inclusion Committee Newsletter 2018

 Please enjoy our Diversity and Inclusion Committee Newsletter for the first quarter of 2018.
 A best practice of our firm, it includes personal, diversity-focused messages from our Diversity Committee Chair and Diversity Committee Manager, and highlights diverse attorney promotions, diversity-related activities, sponsorships and events...

 Pedro Torres-Diaz Comments on Detecting Diversity Progress in the Legal Profession